Standardized Tests (Continued)

 Misinterpretations of grade equivalent scores

 • "Alex obtained a math computation grade-equivalent (GE) score of 7.6 (seventh grade, sixth month) on the CAT.
-That means that even though she's only in fourth grade, she can do seventh-grade-level math."
-Wrong.
-Alex's obtained score is the score that the test developer estimates would be obtained by the average seventh-grader during the sixth month of the school.
-It just means that Alex's math is above average.
+That means that even though hhe's a fourth grader, he has reached the level of seventh-grade-level math."
+The preceding interpretation is incorrect.
+Alex's obtained GE score is the estimate made by the test developer indicating the average seventh-grader during the sixth month of the school.
+It just means that Alex's math is above the average.

 Questions